How to Apply

 - If you are claiming North Carolina residency, you must submit a residency application with the North Carolina Residency Determination Service (RDS).
-The RDS will provide you with a Residency Certification Number (RCN), which you may enter in your application for admission.
-Complete your residency application as soon as possible—you may complete it before you start or submit your application for readmission.
+The RDS will provide you with a Residency Certification Number (RCN), which you are required to enter in your application for admission.
+Please complete your residency application through RDS and obtain your RCN before you start your application for admission.

 - When you’re ready to apply, you’ll need to create a MyCarolina account.
 Go to mycarolina.unc.edu/apply and click “Create an account” under First-time users.
 (If you have previously created an account, please log in with those credentials.)
 Once you’ve registered, you’ll receive an email with a temporary PIN.
 Please follow the email instructions and set your password.

-- Once you have logged into your account, click on “Start New Application” and select “Undergraduate” from the application type drop-down.
+- Once you’ve logged into your account, click on “Start New Application” and select “Part-Time Student” and click on”Create Application.”

-- To edit an in-progress application, log into applynow.unc.edu, and click on your application.
+- To edit an in-progress application, log into your MyCarolina account and click on your application.

 After submitting your application:

-- If we require additional materials to review your application, they will be listed on your Admissions To-Do List in your ConnectCarolina Student Center.
-You can view your Admissions To-Do List and track the status of your application in your ConnectCarolina Student Center.
-Be sure to check your Student Center daily and respond promptly to any items on your Admissions To-Do List.
+- If we require additional materials to review your application, they will be listed on your status page in your MyCarolina account.
+Be sure to check your status page daily and respond promptly to any items on your checklist.

-- After all items on the checklist have been received, a decision will be available for you to view in your ConnectCarolina Student Center within three to five business days.
-If you are admitted, please reply to our offer of admission in your ConnectCarolina Student Center.
+- After all items on the checklist have been received, a decision will be available for you to view in your within two weeks.
+If you are admitted, please reply to our offer of admission on your MyCarolina status page.
 Once you accept the admission offer, please allow one to two business days to gain access to registration.